 A lot of people think you could just slap on some mozzarella on your muffins, and it would taste awesome.
 No, it will not.
-What you would have is a concoction that is somewhere between a pizza and a muffin.
+What you would have is a concoction that is somewhere between a pizza from a pizza oven and a muffin.
 It is not exactly something to write home about.
 In fact, it is something that may not be all that good.

 It all depends on how you are trying to add the cheese flavor.
 Make no mistake about it.
 Cheese has this distinct flavor that can be quite welcome in muffins.
 They can add that extra pizzazz to your muffins that your baked goods might be missing all this time.
 If anything, adding some cheesy elements can throw off your friends and family membersf tastes in a good way.

 Let us face it.
 Most people are open to pleasant surprises.
 You know that you are a very close-minded person when you cannot even go off the beaten path occasionally.
 If you feel that you cannot, in any way, experiment, you probably need to unwind and relax.
 Seriously.
 You may be wound up too tight.

 If you are, on the other hand, fairly open minded as far as your taste buds are concerned, you might want to consider adding cheese to your muffins.
 It will not necessarily ruin them.
 It depends on the form of cheese that you use.
 Of course, there are lots of cheese types in the market.